readium/annotations/README.md

 ### 2.2.
 About

 The About object contains information relative to the publication.
-Such metadata in intended to help associating an annotation set with a publication:
+Such metadata in intended to help associate an annotation set with a publication:

 | Name | Description | Format | Required? |
 | ---- | ----------- | ------ | --------- |